arista-netdevops-community/atd-cicd/README.md

 ![Batfish example](diagrams/batfish.svg)

-In the Docker Compose file mentioned earlier, we use this Batfish service in our workflow.
+We use this Batfish service in our workflow in the Docker Compose file mentioned earlier.
 We then use the `pybatfish` Python package as our connector into this service to run any checks or ask the service questions about the network.
 Once these checks pass, we configure the infrastructure using the `eos_config_deploy_cvp` role within the AVD collection.

 ## Migrate from OSPF to BGP underlay

 At the moment, this example deployment is using OSPF for the underlay.
 We want to migrate from OSPF to BGP.
-We have to make two minor updates to our group variables for development and production.
-In the `atd-inventory/dev/group_vars/ATD_FABRIC_DEV.yml` file, we have the variable `underlay_routing_protocol` set to OSPF.
+We must make two minor updates to our group variables for development and production.
+In the `atd-inventory/dev/group_vars/ATD_FABRIC_DEV.yml` file, the variable `underlay_routing_protocol` is set to OSPF.
 We can ***comment*** this out and leverage the default underlay of BGP used in AVD DC deployments.

 ```yaml
 # underlay_routing_protocol: OSPF